 - clean footwear and remove weed seeds from socks and clothing.

-You can find the latest information on weeds on the Department of Environment and Natural Resources website.
+Find the latest weed information on the Department of Environment, Parks and Water Security website.

 For help and information on weed management, contact the Weed Management Branch.

 Last updated: 12 February 2021